JasmineZhangxyz/JasmineZhangxyz/README.md

 ## About Me
 - 👋 Hi!
 My name is Xiyue, but I also go by Jasmine
 - 😄 Pronouns: she/her
-- 🌱 I'm an Engineering Science - Machine Intelligence student at the University of Toronto
+- 🌱 I'm an Engineering Science - Machine Intelligence student at the University of Toronto (Class of 2024)
 - 💻 I'm currently a SWE Co-op Intern at IBM (start date: May 2022)
 - 💬 I'm excited to learn about all the different applications and fields within software development!
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/xiyue-jasmine-zhang/)!
 I am looking for internship + new grad opportunities.